jdevfullstack/github-stats-guide/README.md

 you should create one also.

-Add description about you and this, of course, you must change the details
+Add description about you and this, of course, you must change the details:

 ```
 <p align="left"> <img src="https://github-readme-stats.vercel.app/api?username=[yourusername]&theme=tokyonight&show_icons=true&hide_border=true&count_private=true&include_all_commits=true" /> </p>
 ```
 It's now embedded in your GitHub Profile!
-You can still change the setting.
+You can still change the settings.
 Refer to the details [here](https://github.com/anuraghazra/github-readme-stats).

 ## App Stat Computation Breakdown
 The breakdown of the components: